Where can I find information about nomination eligibility criteria?

 How do I nominate as a candidate and where can I find more information?

 Nominations can be submitted via the unique link provided in the BigPulse emails.
-Further information on ‘How to nominate’ can be found here.
+Find further information on ‘How to nominate’.

 How do I vote in the elections and where can I find more information?

 Voting can be submitted via the unique link provided in the BigPulse emails.
-Further information on ‘How to Vote’ can be found here.
+Find further information on ‘How to Vote’.

 What should I do if I can’t find the BigPulse emails?

 Look for the BigPulse emails in your Swinburne email Inbox or Junk Emails.
 If you can’t locate them, try searching “bigpulse” or “swinburne elections”.
-Still can’t find them, email the returning officer.
+If you still can’t find them, email the Returning Officer.

 Where can I find the names of the election candidates?